gatsbyjs/gatsby/docs/docs/graphql-reference.md

 ## Intro

 This page will walk you through a series of GraphQL queries, each designed to demonstrate a particular feature of GraphQL.
-You'll be querying the _real_ schema used on gatsbyjs.org so feel free to experiment and poke around the innards of our site!
+You'll be querying the _real_ schema used on [gatsby-graphql-reference](https://github.com/LekoArts/gatsby-graphql-reference) so feel free to experiment and poke around the innards of the site!
+You can also open the [Codesandbox version](https://codesandbox.io/s/github/LekoArts/gatsby-graphql-reference/tree/master) of it.

 You'll be using GraphiQL, an interactive editor you can also use [while building your Gatsby site](/tutorial/part-five/#introducing-graphiql).